Creative Writing Major

 Why Study Creative Writing Here?

 Here, you will study with distinguished authors including Nikki Giovanni and Matthew Vollmer.
-We also offer a variety of campus readings for you to attend by renowned poets, playwrights, essayists, and fiction writers.
-In the past our visiting writers have included:
+We also host a variety of campus readings for you to attend by renowned poets, playwrights, essayists, and fiction writers.
+Some of our past visiting writers have included:

 - Junot Diaz